Balowal: History and landmarks

 The village is known as the birthplace of Nabh Kawal Raja Sahib who was an Indian spiritual master, regarded by his devotees as a saint, fakir and satguru born here in 1862.
 The village has two gurdwaras named after him one of them is situated inside the village at the place where he was born which named Janam Asthaan Nanke Ghar Raja Sahib (Birthplace of Raja Sahib) and Gurudwara Nabh Kawal Raja Sahib is situated just opposite the entrance of the village on Phagwara-Mukandpur road.
 A religious fair held here annually which attended by a large number of people of all religions.

 Transport

-Banga train station is the nearest train station however, Phagwara Junction railway station is 17 km away from the village.
-Sahnewal Airport is the nearest domestic airport which located 49 km away in Ludhiana and the nearest international airport is located in Chandigarh also Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 134 km away in Amritsar.
+Banga train station is the nearest train station.
+Phagwara Junction railway station is 17 km away from the village.
+Sahnewal Airport is the nearest domestic airport which is located 49 km away in Ludhiana, and the nearest international airport is located in Chandigarh also Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 134 km away in Amritsar.